cellofpeace logo

 The Vatican City web site is rich with information from its' historical archives to the artwork to the current events.

-contact webmaster if you have an interesting web site or link to add
+Contact the webmaster if you have an interesting web site or link to add.

 Top of Page